dvanderleest/git_demo/README.md

 1. Snapshots, Not Differences:

-    - Unlike other VCSs (such as CVS or Subversion), Git thinks of its data as a series of snapshots.
+    - Unlike other VCS's (such as CVS or Subversion), Git thinks of its data as a series of snapshots.
     - Every time you commit (save the state of your project), Git captures a picture of all your files at that moment and stores a reference to that snapshot.
     - If files haven’t changed, Git doesn’t store them again; it links to the previous identical version.